Breadcrumb

 The idea for the Public Conversations Project—the organization that, in 2016, became known as Essential Partners—occurred to Laura R. Chasin while watching a televised debate on abortion.

 The moderator’s efforts to facilitate an orderly conversation among two pro-choice and two pro-life advocates had been totally ineffective.
 Speakers on each side had attacked and counter-attacked, and they had interrupted each other repeatedly to disparage their adversaries.
+The moderator lamented, “There's nothing going on here but a lot of noise.”

 Laura agreed.
-She mused that she and many of her family therapy colleagues knew how to facilitate constructive exchanges on "hot" conflicts—at least among related individuals—and wondered whether their approaches could be used to help small groups of unrelated citizens.
+She mused that she and many of her family therapy colleagues knew how to facilitate constructive exchanges on “hot” conflicts—at least among related individuals.
+Could they also help people engage in productive conversations about abortion and other divisive public issues?

+Laura invited a small group of colleagues at the Family Institute of Cambridge to join her in exploring this possibility.
 In the Spring of 1990, the founders convened small dialogue groups to talk about abortion.
-These early participants served as collaborators, innovating methods and structures to allow constructive conversations about the divisive issue.
+These early participants served as collaborators, innovating methods and structures to allow constructive conversations about the polarizing issue.

 Tragedy and Transformation

-At that time, Essential Partners (then the Public Conversations Project) were the only organization with a track record of promoting new kinds of conversations on this issue.
+At that time, Essential Partners (then the Public Conversations Project) was the only organization with a track record of promoting new kinds of conversations on the issue of abortion.
+The founders had maintained good relationships with the sixty participants of their 1990-92 abortion dialogues.

-Well positioned to build on the fruits of our prior efforts, the founders initiated five streams of activity in the following months:
+That work gave EP considerable access to, and credibility with, activist networks on both sides of the issue.
+Well positioned to build on the fruits of our prior efforts, EP's founders initiated five streams of activity in the following months:

 - A second series of introductory abortion dialogues